Now that you have TimescaleDB setup and running in Timescale Cloud, it's time

 In a terminal window, type the following command, substituting the Service URL that you just copied for the sample URL shown below:

-Because the URL provided in the Timescale Forge interface does not supply the password, you will be prompted for the password in order to finish authenticating.
+Because the URL provided in the Timescale Cloud interface does not supply the password, you are prompted for the password in order to finish authenticating.

 If you want to save yourself time, you can add the password to the URL by adding a colon and the password between the username and the hostname as shown in the placeholder above

-Now that you've connected to your Timescale Forge service, let's look at how to quickly add data so that you can quickly start to explore the power of TimescaleDB.
+Now that you've connected to your Timescale Cloud service, let's look at how to quickly add data so that you can quickly start to explore the power of TimescaleDB.

 Found an issue on this page?Report an issue!